vfarcic/kubewarden-deployment/README.md

-# Kubewarden Policies for dot-sql Crossplane Compositions
+# Kubewarden Policies for Deployments

 ## Test